About the Lab

 With the rapid development of next-generation sequencing technology, high-throughput sequencing has become a powerful tool for biological research.
 In our lab, we are interested in examining the genome at single-cell resolution, in contrast to the genome averaged from an ensemble of cells.

-With the development of Multiple-annealing and Multiple-displacement based Linear Splitting Amplification (MM-LSA), we are able to accurately determine the levels of de novo mutations existing in single cells, but more importantly, we achieved the detection of the spontaneous DNA damage as "de novo" variants in single cells.
+With the development of Linear Copy and Split based Whole Genome Amplification (LCS-WGA), we achieved the genome-wide detection of the spontaneous DNA damage as "de novo" variants in single cells.
 We denote these damage-associated “de novo” variants as damSNVs and the genome-wide distribution of damSNVs as damagenome.
+Beyond damagenome profiling, we are also able to accurately determine the levels of de novo mutations existing in single cells.

 Development of Quantitative Single-cell RNA-seq methods for Studying Tumorigenesis and Aging processes